TheOafidian/theoafidian.github.io/content/batches/batch-2.md

 - Specific gravity measured: 1.048
 - Alcohol percentage expected: 5%

+This alcohol is still relatively high for a Czech pils (they're usually around 4.4%), but I sure won't complain!

 ## Primary Fermentation

 A fastbrew fermenter is used for this batch.
 Both primary and secondary fermentation should be able to be done in the same reservoir.